dalfonsonash/belly-button-challenge/README.md

 - Create a bubble chart displaying OTU IDs for the x values and marker colors, sample values for the y values and marker size.
 - Display the sample metadata with individual's demographic info for each sample.

-D3 JavaScript code located in app.js file located in static/js folder.
+Main D3 JavaScript code located in app.js file located in static/js folder.
+Bonus code for gauge chart in bonus.js file located in static/js folder.